jnozzi/cocoadev.com/SiteContent/General/WordService.markdown

-[[WordService]] is a handy [[SystemService]] by Devon Technologies for cleaning up text.
+General/WordService is a handy General/SystemService by Devon Technologies for cleaning up text.
 It's especially useful when pulling example code from a web site or e-mail.

 Developer Site:
 http://www.devon-technologies.com/